The 10 best places to eat in Trastevere

-- Hours: every day from 12 to 1 am.
+- Hours: every day from 12 noon to 1 am.
 Fridays and Saturdays until 2am.

-- Chef's suggestions: polpetta al sugo, zighini, pollo alla cacciatora...
+- Chef's suggestion: polpetta al sugo, zighini, chicken alla cacciatora**...**

 - Recommended if... you want to try signature food at a good price and you don't want to waste a lot of time on it.

-10. Taste the best slushy at Sora Mirella overlooking the river
+10. Try the best slushy at Sora Mirella overlooking the river

-In summer the best way to combat the high temperatures in Rome is to have a good grattachecca (a Roman invention similar to slushies to cool off).
-I suggest you go to Sora Mirella, a charming little outdoor kiosk by the Tiber River and order one of these smoothies - the views are spectacular!
+In summer the best way to combat the high temperatures in Rome is to have a good grattachecca (a Roman invention similar to slushies to cool down).
+I suggest you go to Sora Mirella, a charming little outdoor kiosk by the Tiber River and order one of these milkshakes - the views are spectacular!

 Practical information about Sora Mirella